 Others such as the Purple Finch, Scarlet Tanager and the Cassin's Finch, favour the mixed forests as their homes.
 Then, there are the northern birds, such as the Pine Grosbeak, Red Crossbill and White-winged Crossbill.

-Below is a list of red coloured birds, some mostly red coloured and others who are partially covered, some of these birds are common, while others are sought after.
+Below is a list of red coloured birds, some mostly red coloured.
+Some of these birds are common while others are sought after.
 It is interesting to note that most of the red birds seen are males species of that bird type, whereas the females of the same species may be an orange, brown, green or other.

 Here is a list red birds seen in North America, native and vagrant birds are included;